Marcelin L. Lahaie

-Brigadier-General Marcellin L. Lahaie DSO, CD was a Canadian Officer who served in the Royal Canadian Artillery during the Second World War.
-He also served as the First Commandant of the Royal Military College Saint-Jean and also the Commandant of CFB Valcartier.
+Marcelin L. Lahaie DSO, CD was a Canadian officer who served in the Royal Canadian Artillery during the Second World War.
+He also served as the first commandant of the Royal Military College Saint-Jean and also the commandant of CFB Valcartier.

 Education

 Marcelin L. Lahaie was born in 1913 in Buckingham, Quebec.
-In 1932 he began his studies at MCGill University in engineering, until 1935.
+In 1932, he began his studies at MCGill University in engineering, until 1935.
 He then studied for a small period of time at the University of Montréal.